We receive lots of questions about the Marble Arch London BID Levy. So we’ve compiled a list of answers to the most frequently asked questions here.

 The billing mechanism for BIDs is based on the business rates system of rateable values set by the government’s Valuation Office Agency.

 The BID Levy is calculated using a formula, based on your rateable value, the number of liable days in a year and a BID levy multiplier set annually by the BID itself.
-For 2018/19 the BID Levy multiplier is 1.288%.
-For 2019/20 the BID multiplier is 1.327%.
+For 2021/22 it is 1.400%.

 No, as all rateable values are different.